krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 #### What capability can you use for auditing inbound and outbound traffic in your VPC?

+VPC Flow Logs capture detailed information about IP traffic going in and out of network interfaces in your VPC.

 #### How would you increase the availability of your Direct Connect link between on-premises and AWS Cloud?

 To avoid a single point of failure, you need to consider using two different direct connect locations for critical workloads.